maheshmohanmr/maheshmohanmr.github.io/_portfolio/kalam_ons.md

 Excerpts from the [Wings of Fire](https://ati.dae.gov.in/ati12052021_8.pdf), the autobiography of A P Abdul kalam.
+> I visualized my team as a group in which each member worked to enrich the others in the team and experience the enjoyment of working together.

->>Many even called us a group of eccentric inventors in pursuit of an impossible dream.
+>Many even called us a group of eccentric inventors in pursuit of an impossible dream.
 I, being the leader of the “navvies”, was a particularly inviting target.
 I was regarded as yet another country bumpkin who believed that riding the